Intellectual Property

 Number of Japanese Patents Held

-Number of Overseas Patents Held
+Number of Foreign Patents Held

 Resources and Intellectual Property

-Intellectual Property Activities
+Business Protection through Intellectual Property

 Information Leakage and Legal Compliance